beef331/nettyrpc/README.md

 `{.networked.}` RPCs are sent to the server where the server processes the data, and depending on how you write your server code, the server can forward the data to an individual client, all clients, or process the data server-side without any forwarding.
 Networked RPCs must be called through the `rpc` procedures provided by nettyrpc, ie. `rpc("someRemoteProc", (arg1, arg2, arg3))` or `rpc(conn, "someRemoteProc", (arg1, arg2, arg3))`.
 It's important that your args are wrapped in a `tuple` when using the `rpc` procedures.

-Both relayed and networked RPCs contain a netty `Connection` object that represents the RPC caller's connection.
+Both relayed and networked RPCs contain [a netty `Connection` object](https://github.com/treeform/netty/blob/master/src/netty.nim#L52) that represents the RPC caller's connection.
 This is accessed through the `conn` variable that is automatically added to any `{.relayed.}` or `{.networked.}` procedures.

 ## Uses

-Mostly games, but any networked application that does not require a ton of throughput.
+Mostly game developement, but any networked application that does not require a ton of throughput.
 UDP is not designed for throughput, however this library could be used to negotiate a TCP connection for larger data transfers.

 ## Examples